ASU-EGR304-2025-F-204/ASU-EGR304-2025-F-204.github.io/docs/07-Software Design.md

 **Roshan Roy Geoffrey Joe – Distance Sensor Front-End**
   Designed and implemented the brightness-control logic driven by the distance sensor and MCP6002 op-amp.
 Configured the ADC on RA0 to read the amplified distance signal, filtered the readings in software, and mapped them into discrete brightness levels.
 Used DAC1 on RA2 to send a smooth, analog brightness command to the LED board through the ribbon cable.

+## Software Version 2.0 Discussion
+If our team were to develop a Version 2.0 of the entire ClapSense software system, we would focus on improving how the four subsystems work together and how data moves from the sensing boards into the Hub.
+In our current design each subsystem functions independently and sends a simple signal to the Hub.
+The Audio Front-End outputs a digital clap detection signal, the Light Sensor sends a digital high or low value based on ambient brightness, and the Distance Sensor Front-End outputs an analog voltage for LED brightness.
+The Hub software then reads these three inputs and makes the final decision about turning the motor on or off and adjusting the LED brightness.
+This approach works, but the software in Version 2.0 could take much better advantage of the hardware and create a more synchronized and reliable overall system.

+One improvement would be standardizing the signal processing across the sensing boards so the Hub receives cleaner and more consistent information.
+Right now each board interprets its own sensor in its own way, and the Hub has to assume the signals are correct.
+In a Version 2.0 design we could refine the Audio Front-End software to provide not just a raw clap flag but also confidence levels or filtered metrics that make clap detection more robust.
+The Light Sensor Front-End could provide a scaled brightness value instead of a simple high or low output, giving the Hub more context for deciding when to activate the system.
+The Distance Front-End could support built in smoothing or classification so the Hub does not need to process noisy ADC readings.
+These changes would make the system more accurate and better aligned with our team requirement of reducing false triggers and ensuring predictable behavior in different environments.

+Another major improvement would involve timing and synchronization.
+In Version 1 each subsystem updates its output continuously and independently, and the Hub polls them in a loop.
+This can lead to small inconsistencies in when each signal changes.
+Version 2.0 could establish a shared update rate or a trigger mechanism so that all subsystems refresh their outputs at predictable intervals.
+The Hub could then run its state machine with the confidence that all three inputs represent a consistent snapshot of the environment.
+This improvement would help us meet the performance requirement of responding to a clap within two hundred milliseconds while avoiding situations where one subsystem lags behind the others.

+We would also redesign the Hub software to use a clearer and more expressive state machine.
+In Version 1 the Hub simply checks whether a clap occurred and whether the light sensor is covered.
+In Version 2.0 we could introduce states such as Listening, Verifying, Active, and Cooldown.
+These states would let the Hub combine information from the Audio, Light, and Distance boards in smarter ways.
+For example, the Hub could ignore claps when the distance sensor shows that no one is near the device or require multiple confirmation checks from the Audio Front-End before activating the motor.
+This would directly support our requirements for accuracy, safety, and usability.

+Finally, Version 2.0 would benefit from better system wide debugging and calibration.
+Only the Hub currently outputs information over UART, and it is mostly used to display the distance ADC value.
+A future version could unify debugging so that the Hub reports audio thresholds, light sensor values, and distance readings together.
+Users or teammates could then adjust sensitivity or brightness mapping without editing the firmware on each board.
+This would make the entire system easier to tune and would help us meet our requirement for simple setup and consistent performance.

+Overall, Version 2.0 would not completely change the purpose of any subsystem, but it would improve how they cooperate.
+The Audio Front-End would provide richer clap information, the Light Sensor would offer more environmental context, the Distance Front-End would deliver cleaner and more stable data, and the Hub would coordinate everything through a smarter state machine.
+These changes would make the software more reliable, more accurate, and better aligned with the team’s product requirements.

 ## References